Stamford Search

 The Operational Consequence

-• stakeholder confidence weakens
+• stakeholder confidence weakening

 Where Hiring Becomes Difficult

-• different stakeholders evaluating candidates differently
+• different stakeholders evaluating candidates against different expectations

-• multiple business problems being placed onto a single roleAs the search progresses, these issues often become clearer through interaction with both candidates and the market.
+• multiple business problems being placed onto a single appointment

 Search Calibration